DeMonA1/Shop/README.md

+## Internalization and localization
-1. For internalization of your app, you should add LANGUAGE constant to settings.py file specifying languages which available for app.
+1. For internalization of your app, you should add ***LANGUAGE*** constant to ***settings.py*** file specifying languages which available for app.
 If this parameter is not defined, app will be available in all the languages that Django is translated into.
 Example:
 LANGUAGES = [
     ('en', 'English'),
     ('ru', 'Russian'),
 ]
 If you use gettext_lazy function (which frequently imported as '_'), the languages names will be translating only when they are accessed.
-2. After set up LANGUAGE_CODE = 'en' (the last parameter Django refers to)
+3. After set up LANGUAGE_CODE = 'en' (the last parameter Django refers to)
-3. Add 'django.middleware.locale.LocaleMiddleware' to the MIDDLEWARE
+4. Add 'django.middleware.locale.LocaleMiddleware' to the MIDDLEWARE
 setting.
 Make sure that this middleware comes after SessionMiddleware because LocaleMiddleware needs to use session data.
 It also has to be placed before CommonMiddleware because the latter needs an active language to resolve the requested URL.
-4. Create the following directory structure inside the main project directory, next to the manage.py file: locale/ en/
+5. Create the following directory structure inside the main project directory, next to the manage.py file: locale/ en/